Genitive: Trianguli Australis

 The three main stars of Triangulum Australe are brighter than those of their northern counterpart, although the constellation is smaller.
 Navigators have named its brightest star Atria, a contraction of its scientific name Alpha Trianguli Australis.

-Triangulum Australe, with the alternative name Libella, the level, in Johann Bode’s Uranographia (1801).
+Triangulum Australe, with the alternative name Libella, the level, on Chart XX of Johann Bode’s Uranographia (1801).
 Bode followed Lacaille in showing a plumb bob attached to the triangle, thereby representing it as a surveyor’s level.
 Along with the compasses (Circinus) and a set square (Norma) it formed a group of surveying instruments in this part of the sky.

 On his 1756 planisphere of the southern stars Lacaille referred to it as ‘le Triangle Austral ou le Niveau’ (‘niveau’ meaning level) and he even showed it with an attached plumb bob, indicating that he regarded it as representing a surveyor’s level.
 Later ‘niveau’ was Latinized to ‘libella’, as on Bode’s atlas shown here.
 Through some misreading, the historian R. H. Allen transferred the appellation ‘level’ to the nearby constellation Norma and termed that constellation the Level and Square (instead of the Rule and Square), thereby confusing generations of astronomers.